learn-co-curriculum/skills-based-js-intro-to-functions/README.md

 ### Saying hello, again

 We found it kind of tiresome to say hello to everyone individually above — what if we told you there's a better way?
+[I suggest Flatiron point out the distinction between backticks and a single quote, here!
+This was a bit disorienting, as the example above uses single quotation marks.]

 ``` javascript
 function sayHelloTo(name) {